heuripedes/manchester-protocol/README.md

 * [x] Inheritance hierarchies are logical.
 Composition is used instead of inheritance when appropriate.
 Abstract classes are composed of pure virtual functions.
 Override functions are specified.
-    > Classes Tui, TuiImpl and NcursesTui in Tui.cpp and Tui.h
+    > Classes Tui and NcursesTui in Tui.cpp and Tui.h
 * [ ] One function is overloaded with different signatures for the same function name.
 * [x] One member function in an inherited class overrides a virtual base class